 There are so many ways you can look after yourself by making better lifestyle choices such as:

 - Including a regular practice such as meditation or mindfulness

 - Taking care of your emotional wellbeing

 - Getting out into nature

 - Developing a healthy sleep regime

 If you need help with any or all of that I can help you create all of that.
 Pete Burns was an introvert, he objected to being metaphorically poked and prodded, and when he felt backed into a corner, he reacted with a long established pattern of knee-jerk behaviour that sadly saw him pass away broke and broken.

 No-one need go there, but the despair pushes people further away, until finally they’re unreachable

 If along the path to being valued for your craft, and the inevitable pressures the fame game is putting on you: confusing you; pulling you one way or another; then getting some emotional stability makes an enormous difference in stopping the spinning plates.

-And doing that from a self-care perspective only happens once you have developed your inner game, so that you get to play your life on your terms and keep everyone happy, especially you.
+Doing that from a self-care perspective only happens once you have developed your inner game, so that you get to play your life on your terms and keep everyone happy, especially yourself.